zededa/shibboleth/README.md

     "signature": "", // signature of the hash of the payload "algo": "", // the algorithm used
    },
-  "certificate": {
+  "signer": {
-    "body": "", // the Sender's certificate, PEM-encoded; optional "hash": "", // the hash of the Sender's certificate, base64-encoded }
+    "body": "", // the Sender's signer, either the actual ECC public key, or a signed certificate, PEM-encoded; optional "hash": "", // the hash of the Sender's signer body, base64-encoded "type": "", // the type of the Sender's signer body, one of: "C" (certificate), "K" (key) }
 }
 ```

+To save on space, the message will be minimized to eliminate unnecessary newlines and whitespace.

-The Sender has the option to include its certificate - the signed ECC public key - in the message, or not.
+The Sender has the option to include its signer - the ECC public key or a signed certificate - in the message, or not.
 It MUST include the hash of
-the certificate.
+the signer body.
 This enables the Receiver to know whether or not it can validate the message.
-If the Receiver has a hash of a certificate
+If the Receiver has a hash of a signer
-that matches the hash, then it knows the certificate; if it does not, it does not.
-If the certificate is included, the Receiver can
+that matches the hash, then it knows the signer; if it does not, it does not.
+If the signer is included and is a certificate, the Receiver can
 validate the certificate in whatever way it normally would.

-If the certificate is not included, and the Receiver does not have a certificate whose hash matches the certificate of the ECC public key
+If the signer is not included, and the Receiver does not have a signer whose hash matches that of the signer
-used to sign the payload, then the Receiver cannot use the payload, unless it has other channels to retrieve an appropriate certificate.
+used to sign the payload, then the Receiver cannot use the payload, unless it has other channels to retrieve an appropriate signer.
-Retrieving that certificate is beyond the scope of Shibboleth.
+Retrieving that signer is beyond the scope of Shibboleth.

 Receiver

 1. Receives the message
-1. Checks if it has a certificate it trusts, whose hash matches the field `certificateHash`.
+1. Checks if it has a signer it trusts, whose hash matches the field `signer.hash`.
 If it does, it can continue.
 If it does not:
-   * Retrieve the certificate in the `certificate` field and try to validate it.
+   * Retrieve the signer in the `signer.body` field and try to validate it.
 If it cannot be validated, nothing further can be done.
-1. Use the Sender's public key in the certificate, the Receiver's private key and the pre-agreed parameters to regenerate the session key for this message.
+1. Use the Sender's public key in the signer, the Receiver's private key and the pre-agreed parameters to regenerate the session key for this message.
 1. Use the session key to decrypt the message.
-1. Use the Sender's public key in the certificate to validate the hash of the payload.
+1. Use the Sender's public key in the signer to validate the hash of the payload.

 The algorithms supported are identical to those supported by [TLS 1.3](https://tools.ietf.org/html/rfc8446#appendix-B.4).
 The `TLS_` prefix
 is kept, even though this is not TLS, for simplicity and consistency's sake.

+These are:

+* `TLS_AES_256_GCM_SHA384`
+* `TLS_CHACHA20_POLY1305_SHA256`
+* `TLS_AES_128_GCM_SHA256`
+* `TLS_AES_128_CCM_8_SHA256`
+* `TLS_AES_128_CCM_SHA256`